auctus-team/pycapacity/paper/paper.md

 - Vertex Enumeration Auctus (VEA)
 - Iterative Convex Hull Method (ICHM)

-These algorithms are all implemented in python and used to evaluate different polytope based physical ability metrics.
+These algorithms are all implemented in Python and used to evaluate different polytope based physical ability metrics.
 Additionally the algorithms are available to the users to be used standalone as well.

 ## Hyper-plane shifting method